donovanh/vision.rodeo/content/blog/2024-06-28-jenga/index.md

 ## Congrats!

-This was a big one.
 In this post we've put together several concepts, including creating an immersive view, adding gestures, physics, collisions, and used a shared view model to control the state of a game.

 If you found this post useful, don't forget to subscribe below!
 I'll email occasionally when I've something new to share.